gesistsa/oolong/overview_gh.md

 #> "People believe CNN these days almost as little as they belie..."
 #>
 #> [ reached max_ndoc ...
 14 more documents ]
-#> Access the answer from the coding with quanteda::docvars(obj, 'answer')
+#> ℹ Access the answer from the coding with quanteda::docvars(obj, 'answer')
 ```

 In this example, we calculate the AFINN score for each tweet using